hjacobs/kube-resource-report/README.rst

 What the script does:

 * Discover all clusters (either via ``~/.kube/config``, via in-cluster serviceAccount, or via custom Cluster Registry REST endpoint)
-* Collect all cluster nodes and their estimated costs (AWS only)
+* Collect all cluster nodes and their estimated costs (AWS and GCP only)
 * Collect all pods and use the ``application`` or ``app`` label as application ID
 * Get additional information for each app from the application registry (``team_id`` and ``active`` field)
 * Group and aggregate resource usage and slack costs per cluster, team and application